It’s hard to choose between Venice or Naples on your Italy travel itinerary.

 The city of Naples is underrated.

-It doesn’t have the similar kind of appreciation or tourism like Rome or Venice.
+It doesn’t have a similar kind of appreciation or tourism like Rome or Venice.

 That can work in your favor!